Subfamilia: CERAMBYCINAE / Tribus: HESPEROPHANINI

 Body length: 9 - 20 mm Life cycle: at least 1 year Adults in: June - August Host plant: polyphagous in deciduous trees but strongly prefers common fig (Ficus carica) Distribution: Algeria, Egypt, Libya, Morocco, Tunisia, Albania, Bosnia and Herzegovina, Bulgaria, Crete, Croatia, France, Greece, Italy, Malta, Montenegro, Portugal, Serbia, Slovenia, Spain, Ukraine, Armenia, Cyprus, Iran, Iraq, Israel, Jordan, Syria, Turkey

 Mounted specimens were collected in Svinca environs (Šibenik-Knin County, Dalmatia, Croatia) on June 29, 2012.
-The depicted living beetles were reared from larvae found in dead branches of Ficus carica in Neo Itilo (Νέο Οίτυλο) environs (Mani Peninsula, Gytheio Province, Laconia region, Peloponnese, Greece).
+The depicted living beetles were: (MH) - reared from larvae found in dead branches of Ficus carica in Neo Itilo (Νέο Οίτυλο) environs (Mani Peninsula, Gytheio Province, Laconia region, Peloponnese, Greece) in July 2003; (NR) - collected in Croatia in July 2019.

 Collected by David Navrátil and M.Hoskovec